 “Innovative new tech categories are showing up on more wish lists than ever,” says Steve Koenig, senior director of market research, Consumer Technology Association (CTA).
 “Products like home robotic vacuums and especially voice-activated smart speakers will be some of this season’s hottest items, as 2017 marks a significant uptick in consumers using voice computing in their everyday lives.”
 Many of the most popular gifts this season are “smart,” meaning they’re enabled with Alexa, Siri or Google Assistant, allowing people to streamline their lives and make things easier.
 “The growing range of abilities of digital assistants makes them particularly popular in tech right now,” Koenig says.

-Here, the ten tech gifts your loved ones will drool over this holiday season.
+Here, the ten tech gifts for kids and adults that your loved ones will drool over this holiday season.
 Yes, some of them are pricey, but according to the experts, they’re worth every penny.

 According to tech writers, the Sony OLED XBR-A1E is the TV of the season, boasting an impressive range of specs, including wide-viewing angles and incredible, bright color.
 Organic light-emitting diode technology is relatively new, and it’s buzzy because OLED TVs are much more energy efficient than other TV panels.
 The Sony OLED is also cool because the sound comes through the entire screen (as opposed to just through speakers on the sides), which will really allow you to immerse yourself in those Netflix binges, plus it’s Alexa-compatible with voice commands.
 It's on the higher end of the price scale, but for small-screen aficionados, it’s the best TV money can buy.